Tip: Look for these icons for guidance on which technique is required

 Once the research question has been developed, searching can begin.
 This page outlines aspects of the search process to consider, including:

-Check out the Systematic Review Planner document, it's a checklist for
+Check out the Systematic Review Planner document, it's a checklist for steps 1 and 2.

 Your completed search framework from Step 1 will help to determine the key concepts and develop relevant search terms.